bitmark-inc/jobs/2020 Mar/Fullstack Engineer.md

-# Fullstack Engineer (Engineering)
+# Fullstack Engineer

-Bitmark Inc. — a venture backed software company — is looking for candidates to join our development team.
+Bitmark Inc. — a venture backed software company — is looking for candidates to join our Engineering team.
 You’ll get to work in an environment that deeply values design and engineering, along side with world-class developers from industry-proven open source (FreeBSD and ex-Openmoko people)

 ## Your Skills and Experience